Welcome to the third edition of our HR Passion Series, where we bring you insights, inspirations, experiences, and advice from prominent HR leaders.

 8. What are you doing to ensure you continue to grow and develop as an HR leader?
 Any resources you’d recommend to HR colleagues?

-I love using the HRPA resource centre for templates and information.
+I love using the HRPA resource center for templates and information.
 They always have a good variety of resources with a quick turnaround.

 I also love Carswell’s Best Practices.